How to Cut Wood at an Angle With a Hand Saw or Miter Saw

 Making and Using a Marking Knife

-A miter saw (spelled "mitre" in UK English) is a power saw designed to produce rapid and accurate 90 degree and angled (mitered) cuts.
+A miter saw is a power saw designed to produce rapid and accurate 90-degree and angled (mitered) cuts.
 It's a virtually essential tool when framing, i.e. building stud walls.
 A basic saw will cut timber up to 4 x 2 in size, but a sliding miter saw has a cutting head which slides on a rail, allowing timber up to 9 x 3 to be cut without requiring a huge diameter disk.

 Blades are available for miter saws with a varying number of teeth.
-Coarse toothed blades cut rapidly through timber.
-Blades with lots of fine teeth are slower but give a cleaner cut.
+Coarse-toothed blades cut rapidly through timber and are ideal for structural work.
+Blades with lots of fine teeth are slower at cutting but give cleaner results with less splintering, important when cutting architrave, shelving, baseboard (skirting).

-It is usually possible to calibrate the saw by way of adjusting grub screws to ensure that the saw actually does give a square cut.
+It's usually possible to calibrate a saw by way of adjusting grub screws to ensure that the saw actually does give a square cut.
 You can check your cuts with a carpenter's square to see if the saw is cutting accurately and make adjustments as necessary.

 - Make sure the guard on the saw is operating correctly and covers the blade when the cutting head of the saw is returned to its rest position